-The social innovation minor prepares students to work effectively with a variety of organizations—corporate foundations, nonprofit organizations, corporations, and government entities—to solve vexing social problems in innovative ways.
+The social innovation emphasis prepares students to work effectively with a variety of organizations—corporate foundations, nonprofit organizations, corporations, and government entities—to solve vexing social problems in innovative ways.
 Students in the program are expected to have a deep commitment to working on these issues, whether they do so in a voluntary, advisory, part-time, or full-time capacity.
-The four-course sequence in the minor provides students with a solid understanding of the operational, legal, and institutional environment in which work on social issues takes place.
+The four-course sequence in the emphasis provides students with a solid understanding of the operational, legal, and institutional environment in which work on social issues takes place.
 Courses will also focus on innovative and entrepreneurial solutions to social issues.

-The purpose of the strategy minor is to prepare graduates to excel in management consulting, general corporate management, entrepreneurial/small business management, or any other business disciplines.
+The purpose of the strategy emphasis is to prepare graduates to excel in management consulting, general corporate management, entrepreneurial/small business management, or any other business disciplines.
 Students will be exposed to a variety of conceptual models used in addressing a wide range of business issues.
-The strategy minor is designed to be flexible.
+The strategy emphasis is designed to be flexible.
 Students choose a set of classes based on their own personal and professional interests.
 Topics include competitive strategy, mergers and acquisitions, executive decision making, creative strategic thinking, strategy implementation, management of innovation, entrepreneurial strategy, and several other strategy topics.
-Students must choose classes totaling twelve credit hours to complete the strategy minor.
+Students must choose classes totaling twelve credit hours to complete the strategy emphasis.